Facing problems with automatic Windows updates, you can temporarily hide/block them. Here’s how to hide updates in

 In those situations, you can pause updates or you can temporarily hide the Windows updates.
 Once an update is hidden, Windows will no longer download and install it automatically.
 In this article, we’ll show you two methods to hide updates on Windows 10 & 11.
+Let’s get started.

 1. Hide Updates Using Show and Hide Update Tool

 Microsoft created a simple GUI tool called Show and Hide updates.
 Using this tool, you can hide any update you want with just a few clicks.
 Though the tool is mainly intended to hide driver updates, you can also use it to hide other updates.

 1. First, download the Show and Hide Update tool.
 Once downloaded, double-click on the file.
 Being a portable application, you don’t have to install it.

-2. In the main window, click on the “Next” button to continue.
+2. In the main window, click the “Next” button to continue.

 3. Since we want to hide the updates, click on the “Hide Updates” option.

-4. The application will now scan your system and lists all the available updates.
+4. The application will now scan your system and list all the available updates.
 Select the checkbox next to the update you want to hide and click on the “Next” button.

 5. The application will now hide the selected update automatically.
 Once hidden, you will see the “fixed” message on the next screen.
 Click on the “Close” button, and you are done.

 1.1 Unhide Updates Using Show and Hide Updates Tool

 In the future, if you want to unhide the hidden update, follow the below steps.

 1. Open the Show and Hide updates tool, click on the “Next” button, and click on the “Show Hidden Updates” option.

-2. The application will scan the system and shows all the hidden Windows updates.
+2. The application will scan the system and show all the hidden Windows updates.
 Select the checkbox next to it and click on the “Next” button to unhide an update.

 3. As soon as you click on the button, the update will be unhidden.
 Once the update is unhidden, Windows 10 will automatically download the update as and when needed.